UNARDanielPratt/Yebi-Docs/docs/source/barchartItem.rst

   An array of data points for the graph.

 **description**: *String*
-  A human understandable description of this figure
+  A human understandable description of this figure.

 **figureTitle**: :doc:`/textitem` **Optional**
-  The title of the figure
+  The title of the figure.

 **xAxisLabel**: :doc:`/textitem`  **Optional**
-  The label that describes the x axis
+  The label that describes the x axis.

 **yAxisLabel**: :doc:`/textitem`  **Optional**
-  The label that describes the y axis
+  The label that describes the y axis.

+**textItems**: Array<:doc:`textitem`>
+  An array that contains all of the
+  :doc:`textitem` that are used in the bar chart.